American University of Armenia: AUA Center

-The AUA Center is located at 9 Alex Manoogian Street in central Yerevan.
+AUA Center is located at 9 Alex Manoogian Street in central Yerevan.
 It is a multiple-use rental facility suitable for business or not-for-profit organizations.
 It has two conference and meeting rooms and a large auditorium.
-The center was established in 1999 through financial support of the U.S. government.
+The center was established in 1999 through the financial support of the U.S. government.

 AUA Vartkes and Hasmig Barsam Building

-In 2005 the AUA acquired the Hye Business Suites Hotel located at 8 Mher Mkrtchyan Street in central Yerevan.
-It was donated to the university by Vartkes Barsam and is used to house visiting faculty and students, and provides additional income for the university.
-United States Agency for International Development (USAID) invested US$300,000 to renovate and upgrade the building.
+In 2005, AUA acquired the Hye Business Suites Hotel at 8 Mher Mkrtchyan Street in central Yerevan through a donation by Vartkes Barsam.
+The hotel accommodates visiting faculty and students while generating additional income for the university.
+The United States Agency for International Development (USAID) awarded $300,000 to renovate and upgrade the building.

 Dzoragyugh Buildings

-Two buildings were donated to AUA by philanthropists K. George and Dr. Carolann Najarian in 2016.
-Upon successful completion of the first building, AUA Student Residence, the construction of the Najarian Center for Social Entrepreneurship started in mid-April 2021 and is set to open its doors in Summer of 2023.
+Two buildings were donated by philanthropists K. George and Dr. Carolann Najarian in 2016.
+Following the completion of AUA's Student Residence, construction began on the Najarian Center for Social Entrepreneurship in 2021.
+Many of the university's journalism and writing courses are taught there.

 AGBU Papazian Library

-The AGBU Papazian Library came into existence in 1991 when AUA was established.
-It is named after the Papazian family, who were generous benefactors of the AUA. the library contained 31,426 printed books and 482,350 digital books, journals, and CDs, DVDs, and audio and video cassettes.
-Several notable Armenian Americans, including historian Richard G. Hovannisian who donated 1,338 books to the library and academic and educator Vartan Gregorian who donated over 600 mostly English-language titles in 2014, have donated books to the library.
+Founded alongside AUA in 1991, the AGBU Papazian Library bears the name of the Papazian family in recognition of their generous support to the university.
+As of June 2024 the library held 30,676 printed books, 672,058 digital resources, and various media formats including CDs, DVDs, and cassettes.
+The library has received significant donations from notable Armenian Americans, including historian Richard G. Hovannisian who donated 1,338 books, and scholar Vartan Gregorian, who donated over 600 primarily English-language titles in 2014.

 Accreditation

 The AUA was accredited by the Western Association of Schools and Colleges (WASC) Senior College and University Commission in 2006.
-The university had received the candidacy status for accreditation in 2002, becoming the first university in the former Soviet Union to be accredited by a U.S. educational institution.
+It received candidacy status for accreditation in 2002, becoming the first university in the former Soviet Union to be accredited by a U.S. educational institution.
 Accreditation means degrees issued by the AUA have a status equal to those issued in the U.S. By 2013, the university had received accreditation from WASC and a license from the Armenian Ministry of Education and Science to offer four-year education.